WtC Rental System Improvement

 • Use mission as a filtering strength

-• Show space visually to reduce friction
+• Show space and setups visually

 Deep Talk with the Stakeholder